Earthworms as invasive species: Australia

-North America
+Invasions in North America

 Approximately 182 earthworm taxa in twelve families are reported from the United States and Canada, of which sixty (about 33%) are introduced.
+There are at least 45 exotic species that are north of Mexico.
 Only two genera of lumbricid earthworms are indigenous to North America while introduced genera have spread to areas without any native species, especially in the north where forest ecosystems rely on a large amount of undecayed leaf matter.
 When worms decompose that leaf layer, the ecology may shift making the habitat unsurvivable for certain species of trees, ferns and herbs.
-Larger earthworms such as the nightcrawler Lumbricus terrestris and L. rubellus and the Alabama (technically Asian) jumper, Amynthas agrestis, can be eaten by adult salamanders, which is beneficial for their populations, but they are too large for juvenile salamanders to consume, which leads to a net loss in salamander population.
+Larger earthworms such as the nightcrawler Lumbricus terrestris, L. rubellus and the Alabama (natively Asian) jumper, Amynthas agrestis, can be eaten by adult salamanders, which is beneficial for their populations.
+However, they are too large for juvenile salamanders to consume, which results in a net loss in salamander population.